fireflycons/oauth.cloudnative.deployment/README.md

 The cluster's external IP address is 127.0.0.1 ...
 ```

-Add it to the hosts file on the local computer, configured against public URLs:
+Add it to the hosts file on the local computer, mapped to these external URLs:

 ```text
 127.0.0.1 web.mycluster.com api.mycluster.com tokenhandler.mycluster.com logs.mycluster.com dashboard.mycluster.com